OVERVIEW OF PRACTICE

 Allen entered private practice in 1979, and was soon joined by Richard Hansen, with whom he had worked at the Public Defender's Office.
-In almost 50 years of practice, Allen has tried more than 275 criminal jury trials in both state and federal courts, as well as handled serious criminal appeals.
+In his 50 years of practice, Allen has tried more than 275 criminal jury trials in both state and federal courts, as well as handled serious criminal appeals.
 Besides his criminal defense and appellate practice, Allen also represents attorneys and judges in disciplinary and ethics matters.

 VOLUNTEER WORK AND SERVICE TO LEGAL COMMUNITY

 Allen has served on many bar association committees and was chairperson of the Seattle/King County Bar’s Criminal Law Section, the Bar’s Prison Reform Section (which won a national ABA award for its accomplishments) and is a founding member of the Washington Association of Criminal Defense Lawyers.